Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

 1. Determine the CFS configuration in use on the compute nodes.

-   1. Indentify the worker nodes.
+   1. Identify the worker nodes.

       ```bash
       ncn# cray hsm state components list --role Compute --format json | jq -r '.Components[] | .ID'